NicChr/fastplyr/README.md

 #> # ℹ 329,830 more rows
 ```

-Benchmark against a common dplyr stratefy for finding duplicates
+Benchmark against a common dplyr strategy for finding duplicates

 ``` r
 mark(